ApiLogicServer/Docs/docs/index.md

 <summary>Does GenAI require Microservice Automation?</summary>

 GenAI brings well-known value to app development.
-It's great for generating code snippets, including code snippets for other sub-systems, such as sql (e.g., *"create a database..."*).
+It's great for generating code snippets, including code snippets for *driving other sub-systems,* such as sql (e.g., "*create a database...*").
 API Logic Server leverages both of these strengths.

-While GenAI is great for *driving* engines (like sql), it's not appropropriate for creating sub-systems.
-For example, you would not want to generate a DBMS using GenAI.
+While GenAI is great for *driving sub-systems* (like sql), it's not appropriate for *creating sub-systems.*  For example, you would not want to generate a DBMS using GenAI.

 But what about microservices, and their logic?
-We investigated, and here's what we found...
+It is like code snippets, or more like a sub-system?
+We investigated GenAI creation, and here's what we found...

 In most cases, AI responses simply ignore the logic requirement.
 Attempts to address it fall in 3 categories: triggers, Logic Bank code with no context,  and Logic Bank code *with* context.